-We have been able to create a varied programme of workshops and webinars for this year’s annual conference, this would not be possible without support from the Visionary network – Thank you!
+We have been able to create a varied programme of workshops and webinars for this year’s online annual conference, this would not be possible without support from the Visionary network – Thank you!
 We still have further workshops to announce including education, governance, digitalisation and low vision services.

 A huge thank you to everyone who is sharing, facilitating and supporting the conference and our wider online programme throughout the year, we hope you enjoy reading more about the workshops below..